 When a barrier is placed along an edge with the Include Barrier Features configuration option checked, the trace will stop at the barrier feature and return partial feature geometry for the edge in the trace results.
 If the Include Barrier Features option is unchecked, the trace will stop at the prior line end or junction encountered with midspan connectivity.

 The examples below show the difference in trace results when using the Include Barrier Features option to include or exclude barrier features in the trace results.
 In this example, both the starting point and barrier are placed along an edge.
 With this option enabled, the selection result returns six point features and five line features consisting of nine edge elements (f1::e1,e2,e3, f2::e1,e2, f3::e1, f4::e1, and f5::e1,e2).
 The aggregated geometry result will return the same five line features but excludes edge elements f1::e1 and f5::e2.
 Partial geometry is returned for the edge element f1::e2.
-The selection result would not change if we were to exclude barrier features with Include Barrier Features unchecked; however, the aggregated geometry results would additionally exclude f1::e2.
+The selection result would not change if you were to exclude barrier features with Include Barrier Features unchecked; however, the aggregated geometry results would additionally exclude f1::e2.

 When the Aggregated Geometry option is selected for the result type, five additional parameters are provided to define the trace output behavior: